Mathematical Foundations for a Compositional Account of the Bayesian Brain: The bidirectional structure of Bayesian updating

-\begin{prop} In the context of finitely-supported probability (\textit{i.e.}, in \(\Kl(\Dst)\)), almost-equality coincides with simple equality, and so Bayesian inversions are then just equal.
-Consequently, the assignment $\dag$ of exact Bayesian lenses to channels yields a (strict) functor. \end{prop}
+\begin{rmk} In the context of finitely-supported probability (\textit{i.e.}, in \(\Kl(\Dst)\)), almost-equality coincides with simple equality over the support, and so Bayesian inversions are then just equal (over the support).
+This suggests that, in this context, $\dag$ may be strengthened to a strict functor: but the qualification \textit{over the support} means we must use the machinery of \textit{dependent Bayesian lenses} (Remark \ref{rmk:bayes-supp}); then, $\dag$ does yield a strict functor. \end{rmk}

 \begin{rmk} Note that the functor $\dag$ is not monoidal, because inverting the tensor of two channels with respect to a joint distribution is not the same as inverting the two channels independently with respect to the marginals and tensoring them together (unless the joint is already the product of two independent states); that is, $(c\otimes d)^\dag_\omega \neq c^\dag_{\omega_1}\otimes d^\dag_{\omega_2}$, where $\omega_1$ and $\omega_2$ are the two marginals of the joint state $\omega$.
 Technically, this situation obtains because there is no channel $X_1\otimes X_2 \klto X_1\otimes X_2$ that performs this marginalization-then-tensoring that could play the part of the laxator of $\dag$.
 (But note that typically a probability monad $\Pa$ will be `bimonoidal', with the `opmonoidal' structure $\Pa(X_1\times X_2)\to \Pa X_1\times \Pa X_2$ witnessing this joint-marginalization operation \parencite[{\S4}]{Fritz2018Bimonoidal}; the technical hurdle is that this structure typically interacts nicely with the monad structure, since the tensor of two Dirac deltas is again a Dirac delta.)